-Series LW securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.
+Series LW and Series LW5 securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.
+Investors in Series LW5 securities also want to receive a monthly cash flow of 5% per year.